picocomputer/vscode-cc65/README.md

 # RP6502 VSCode Scaffolding

 This is scaffolding for your new Picocomputer software project.
-These instructions are for Linux distributions that uses apt.
+These instructions are for Linux distributions that use apt.
 A Windows install is demonstrated in a [video by Lee Smith](https://www.youtube.com/watch?v=zJpz16XDL9c&t=1535s).
 MacOS requires translating the apt-get to a package manager like brew or port.